influxdata/influxdb-client-java/flux-client-scala/README.md

-# flux-client-kotlin
+# flux-client-scala

-The reference Kotlin client that allows you to perform [Flux queries](https://github.com/influxdata/flux/blob/master/docs/SPEC.md) against InfluxDB 1.7+.
+The reference Scala client that allows you to perform [Flux queries](https://github.com/influxdata/flux/blob/master/docs/SPEC.md) against InfluxDB 1.7+.

 > This library is under development and no stable version has been released yet.
 > The API can change at any moment.